Skip to navigation Skip to content

 Aged Care means assessment - Income component - Processing

-No changes will be made to the process or procedures for recording a property as exempt, since these exemption codes and associated assessments must remain correctly recorded for Income Support Payment (ISP) purposes.
+No changes will be made to the process or procedures for recording a property as exempt.
+These exemption codes and associated assessments must remain correctly recorded for Income Support Payment (ISP) purposes.

 EXE asset exemptions will remain unchanged for both ISP and Aged Care means assessment.

-Care recipient entered aged care prior to 1 January 2016, but was formally discharged for more than 28 days after 1 January 2016
+Care recipient entered aged care before 1 January 2016, but was formally discharged for more than 28 days after 1 January 2016

 Home care